Michael Jackson’s Former Bodyguard Matt Fiddes Reportedly Fears Losing His Son To A Mysterious Illness

 Michael Jackson’s former bodyguard Matt Fiddes has been in the news lately for the documentary Michael Jackson: Chase the Truth, which seeks to discredit the sexual abuse allegations brought forth by Wade Robson and James Safechuck in the controversial HBO documentary, Leaving Neverland.
-But The Daily Mail reports that he’s also been busy with his youngest son, Hero, who reportedly has a mysterious superbug that doctors have been unable to cure.
+But the Daily Mail writes that he’s also been busy with his youngest son, Hero, who reportedly has a mysterious superbug that doctors have been unable to cure.

 Fiddes reportedly lives in fear that his son could die at any moment and recently faced this fear while on vacation at a luxury resort in Belek with his wife, Moniqe, when Hero had a seizure after his body temperature shot up to 37.7 Celsius.